rishi255/posh_codex/README.md

 - [x] Test basic PS plugin working with hardcoded completions
 - [ ] Test plugin by scraping the generated output from [this OpenAI playground.](https://beta.openai.com/playground/p/default-text-to-command), until a Codex API key is received.
-- [ ] Add installation instructions to README.md
 - [ ] Test plugin robustness in PowerShell using Codex API key
 - [ ] Publish plugin for installation through PSGallery or Scoop
+- [ ] Add installation instructions to README.md
+- [ ] Add GIF of working demo in terminal

 <!-- 1.
 Install the OpenAI package.